billrain/mainframe2cloud.github.io/_posts/2021-11-03-Hybrid-Mainframe-Monitoring-with-ZOLDA&ELK-02-setup.markdown

 # ZOLDA integration with ELK
 IBM ZOLDA comes with 2 types of conf files for ELK:
 * Curated for IBM pre-defined subset of SMF, set of ELK indexes, templates and dashboards
-* Raw for all SMF metrics without pre-defined data mapping (index template in Kibaba)
+* Raw for all SMF metrics without pre-defined data mapping (index template in kibana)

 Make sure you have the 3 zip files for ELK conf from ZOLDA.